Packages and Binaries:

 These scripts are meant to obtain information about where in the network

-the path with IPv6 packets containing TCP or ICMPv6 payloads resulting
+path with IPv6 packets containing TCP or ICMPv6 payloads resulting in IPv6

-in IPv6 fragments of around 256 bytes.
-Based on the obtained results,
+fragments of around 256 bytes.
+Based on the obtained results, the tool can

 trace-do8-tcp-stdin trace-do8-icmp-stdin trace-do256-tcp-stdin trace-